Biosciences and Medicine MD

 In addition to the confirmation process students you will have six-monthly progress reviews with your supervisors.
 These meetings will reflect upon your progress over the previous six months, discuss successes and challenges, and set targets for the next six months.
 The progress reviews will be monitored by Postgraduate Research Directors and recorded in the individual file of each student.

 As a postgraduate research student you will have at least two supervisors.
 The primary role of the supervisors is to provide you with academic guidance and tuition throughout your project.
 Supervisors will have scientific expertise relevant to your research project and help you develop skills in experimental design, conduct and analysis.
-Supervisors will also be able to provide some level of pastoral support and advice, or be able to you to more specialist support where necessary.
+Supervisors will also be able to provide some level of pastoral support and advice, or be able to refer you to more specialist support where necessary.

 You will be required to have one formal meeting with your supervisors every month, and can expect to have more frequent meetings between the formal monthly ones.
 The frequency of these meetings will depend upon the nature of your project and stage of your project.